 In 1996, Westwood also released a spin-off of Command & Conquer, called Red Alert, originally envisioned as a prequel, but ultimately led to the creation of a separate universe.
 At this point, the Command & Conquer brand was well-known in the gaming industry.
 It received two expansion packs, Counterstrike and The Aftermath, in 1997.
 In the same year, Command & Conquer: Sole Survivor was released, but was abandoned and forgotten shortly thereafter.
 1997 also featured the releases of Blade Runner and Lands of Lore: Guardians of Destiny.

 By 1998, VIE was facing financial difficulties and was forced to sell off some of its assets, Westwood included.
 On 17 August 1998, Electronic Arts bought Westwood Studios and VIE’s US assets for $122.5 million.
-Among those assets was a studio in Irvine, California, which EA rebranded as Westwood Pacific.
+Among those assets was a studio in Irvine, California called Burst, which EA rebranded as Westwood Pacific.

 After the acquisition, Westwood released C&C: Red Alert – Retaliation for the PlayStation and Dune 2000 (outsourced to Intelligent Games), which still used Virgin’s branding in earlier prints, as well as Golden Nugget 64 and Sports Car GT.
-In 1999, they released Lands of Lore III, Recoil (helped by Zipper Interactive, who would make MechWarrior 3 in the same engine), and the much-delayed Command & Conquer: Tiberian Sun.
+In 1999, they released Lands of Lore III, Recoil (helped by Zipper Interactive, who would make MechWarrior 3 in the same engine), and the much-delayed and troubled, but commercially and critically successful Command & Conquer: Tiberian Sun.
 Tiberian Sun would receive the Firestorm expansion in March 2000.

-Westwood’s Pacific studio was rebranded as Electronic Arts Pacific by 2002, and released Command & Conquer: Generals in February 2003.
+Westwood’s Pacific studio was rebranded as Electronic Arts Pacific by 2002, and released Command & Conquer: Generals in February 2003, which sold well and was well-received despite numerous last-minute design changes.
 Electronic Arts shuffled Westwood’s assets, and merged its remains along with EA Pacific into the RTS team at EA Los Angeles in 2003, and invited Westwood’s Las Vegas staff to join the studio.
 Some accepted, some went to found Petroglyph Games in April 2003, and some went to different studios.

 Westwood received an entry to the Guinness Book of Records for selling more than 10 million copies of Command & Conquer worldwide.
 In 2015, Louis Castle and Brett Sperry received the Industry Icons award at the Game Awards in the name of Westwood Studios.